hyriver/hysetter/README.md

 ## Features

-HySetter is an open-source Python package, built on HyRiver software stack, that provides a command-line interface (CLI) for subsetting hydroclimate data from the following data sources over conterminous United States (CONUS):
+HySetter is an open-source Python package, built on HyRiver software stack, that provides a command-line interface (CLI) and Python API for subsetting hydroclimate data from the following data sources over conterminous United States (CONUS):

 - **Area Of Interest**: From any [HUC](https://www.usgs.gov/national-hydrography/watershed-boundary-dataset) level,